laxertu/eric/docs_markdown/docs.md

 Raised when an unexpected error occurs while trying to fetch messages from a queue.

-Concrete implementations of [`eric_sse.persistence.ObjectRepositoryInterface`](#eric_sse.persistence.ObjectRepositoryInterface) should wrap here the unexpected exceptions they catch before raising.
+Concrete implementations of [`ObjectRepositoryInterface`](#eric_sse.persistence.ObjectRepositoryInterface) should wrap here the unexpected exceptions they catch before raising.

 <a id="module-eric_sse.profile"></a>